aosprey/mckpp-f90/README.md

 Multi-Column configuration of the K Profile Parameterisation mixed-layer ocean model.

 This is a development version.
-We are working towards a modern f90 MPI parallel version of the original: http://puma.nerc.ac.uk/trac/KPP_ocean
+We are working towards a modern Fortran, MPI parallel version of the original: https://github.com/NCAS-CMS/KPP_ocean

 See the wiki for more information on the project: https://github.com/aosprey/mckpp-f90/wiki

 ## Installation ##

 Pre-requisites:
-* Fortran 90 compiler (tested gfortran v9.3.0 and Cray fortran v15.0.0)
+* Modern Fortran compiler (tested gfortran v11.4.0 and Cray fortran v15.0.0)
 * XIOS parallel I/O library: https://forge.ipsl.jussieu.fr/ioserver (tested r2245)
   * This needs netcdf4 and hdf5
 * FCM build system: http://metomi.github.io/fcm/doc/

 Compiling:
 * Create an FCM build config file for your compiler and platform, using one of the existing ones as template.
-* For archer2 use `fcm-make-crayftn-archer2.cfg`, and load the following modules:
+* For ARCHER2 use `fcm-make-crayftn-archer2.cfg`, and load the following modules:
   ```
   module load cray-hdf5-parallel
   module load cray-netcdf-hdf5parallel
   ```
 * Then build with `fcm make -f <config-file>`

-Instructions for running a forced test on archer2:
+Instructions for running a forced test on ARCHER2:
 * Create a run directory.
 * Copy the control scripts and the executable into the run directory:
   ```